 We’ve made countless of these as gifts, and use them ourselves every night.
 If you like a cool, crisp pillow, use a quality 100% cotton décor fabric.
 If you’re looking for warm and cozy, try flannel or plush fleece.
 Overall, we recommend a slightly heavier fabric for the best, longest-lasting results, although our samples in quilting weight cotton have also turned out nicely.

 Many people tell us how well-received this pillow is by seniors or those who must spend many hours seated or in bed.
 It offers therapeutic support for the neck, allowing those hard-working muscles to relax.

 Despite the complex-looking shape, our bow-tie pillow is super easy to make.
 As mentioned above, this thoughtful gift only takes only about 30 minutes, start to finish.

-The loop handles at either end are the perfect length to grasp and adjust the pillow into your perfect position.
+The optional loop handles at either end are the perfect length to grasp and adjust the pillow into your perfect position.

 Each pillow finishes at approximately 16″ with a 14″ circumference at the center and a 22″ circumference at the ends.